 How are you measuring the effectiveness of your email marketing efforts?
 There are several KPIs (key performance indicators) worth tracking to strengthen your email marketing efforts.
-Two dominant metrics reported within email management tools are Opens and Clicks.
+Two dominant metrics reported within email management tools are the Open Rate and Click Through Rate.

 Before diving into how each of these popular metrics can be interpreted to improve your email marketing messages, let’s first define their meanings.

 An open is recorded when the images load within your email message.
 Even plain text email messages can have open tracking by using small transparent images.
 Because open tracking relies on the recording of an image download, the reported number is not 100% accurate.
 Here are a few reasons why your open rate is often misreported:

 - An HTML email can still be read without downloading images.
 Many email platforms, like Outlook, have images turned off by default.

 - In email platforms that download images, a message viewed briefly in a preview pane while scrolling through an inbox would count as an open.

 - An open cannot be tracked with true plain text emails.

 Average open rates for B2B companies are around 30%.
 Factors that influence your open rate the most include:

 - Your list.
 An in-house email list comprised of existing customers will be more receptive to your message because they know and trust your brand.

 - Your subject line.
 The subject line is your email message’s first impression and can dissuade or entice.